provider image

 HomeHealth ConditionsWeight Loss

-7 Things You Should Know About Tummy Tucks
+What Is A Tummy Tuck?
+7 Things You Should Know

 Key takeaways:

-• A tummy tuck is a surgery that can fix stretch marks, remove excess skin, and tighten belly muscles.
-This can give your stomach a slim, firm appearance.
+• A tummy tuck is a surgery that can remove stretch marks, get rid of excess skin, and tighten belly muscles.
+It can make your stomach look flatter and firmer.

 • The tummy tuck procedure is a major surgery.
-Most people can return to daily activities in 2 weeks, but full recovery can take several weeks.
+Most people can go back to their daily activities in 2 weeks, but full recovery can take several weeks.

 • The results are long-lasting if you maintain a stable weight.
-Weight gain or loss of more than 15 lbs can alter your results.
+Gaining or losing more than 15 lbs can affect your results.

 Cropped shot of someone sitting on a surgical table in a hospital gown.
 Their doctor is standing behind them.